rsavo/Strata-Jekyll-Theme/_posts/2015-02-17-curabitur-copy.markdown

 ---
 layout: post
-Title: Test
+Title: education
 ---

 I’m from the happiest country in the world – so why don’t I live there?

-Good news for my native land: &nbsp;After a subpar performance at the Winter Olympics (again), Finland has come first in The World Happiness Report for 2018!
+Good news for my native land:  After a subpar performance at the Winter Olympics (again), Finland has come first in The World Happiness Report for 2018!
 This news has all of Finland in a frenzy, not unlike when Lordi, a hard rock band dressed up as monsters, won the Eurovision Song Contest in 2006.
-It’s given the Finns strength to patiently keep waiting for the end of May, when spring finally begins in the over 60&deg; latitudes.
+It’s given the Finns strength to patiently keep waiting for the end of May, when spring finally begins in the over 60° latitudes.

 70 % of the country I was born in is covered in trees.
 It is also littered with lakes (about 56 000 or 188 000, depending on your criteria).
 It is a great place for outdoors activities, for raising a family and for a peaceful life.
 It’s not perfect, but in the grand scheme of things, it’s pretty darn good.
 I could go on and on about the reasons why Finland is the happiest place in the world: it has high quality free basic education, relatively little inequality and very comprehensive social security.